-When I talked to my doctor about stress and anxiety a few years ago, she immediately pulled out the prescription pad and wrote a prescription for Lexapro.
+When I talked to my doctor about stress and anxiety many years ago, she immediately pulled out the prescription pad and wrote a prescription for Lexapro.
 I was really surprised to be getting an anti-depressant (because I didn't feel anything close to depressed!).
 Long story really short, when I finally decided to take it, I felt good for a bit and then awful.
 I was on it about six months and decided to stop.
-I experienced extreme side effects in withdrawal, including suicidal thoughts.
-I committed to myself to find another way!
+I experienced extreme side effects in withdrawal. and I committed to myself to find another way!